truenas/documentation/content/SCALE/GettingStarted/FirstTimeLogin.md

 weight: 14
 ---

-Now that TrueNAS SCALE is installed, it's time to log in to the web interface and begin managing data!
+Now that TrueNAS SCALE is installed and configured, it's time to log in to the web interface and begin managing data!

 {{< expand "Can I configure TrueNAS SCALE using a CLI?" "v" >}}
 After installing TrueNAS, configuring and using the system is all managed through the web interface.